 - reduce your risk of exposure to harmful chemicals

 - prevent harm to birds and wildlife

-Pull weeds out by hand or use a weeding tool and throw them away in your green bin, don’t leave them on the ground or in your composter as they can re-root, or drop seeds.
+Pull weeds out by hand or use a weeding tool and put them out with your yard waste collection – don’t put yard waste in any of your carts, For invasive weeds, bag them and put then in your grey waste cart – don’t leave them on the ground or in your composter as they can re-root, or drop seeds.
+For more information visit Getting rid of yard waste.
 It’s easiest to pull weeds by hand when the soil is wet.

 If you can’t remove the whole plant, remove flower heads before they turn to seed.